 Field-hunting tip

-Look in hydrothermal gold deposits country — that is the host setting where getchellite typically forms.
+Look in hydrothermal gold deposits country, the host setting where getchellite typically forms.
 If you start seeing realgar, orpiment, stibnite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.